-Built during the beginning of the 4th century A.D, Villa Romana in Sicily features many forgotten yet beautiful mosaics such as the famous ‘’bikini girls’ and many other mosaics present indoors.
+Built during the beginning of the 4th century A.D, Villa Romana in Sicily features many forgotten yet beautiful mosaics such as the famous ‘’bikini girls’ and many other mosaic art present indoors.
 What makes Villa Romana del Casale a unique visiting destination is the fact that the mosaics in the building present varying styles; from mythology to Homeric poems while another style used is portraying nature scenes from the Roman life.

 The Cathedral of Monreale, Palermo, Sicily

 The beautiful cathedral in Monreale Palermo is regarded as one of the top churches in Sicily.
 Monreale or monte-reale means royal mountain and that is where the church was built upon.
 Constructed in a beautiful architectural style, the whole building is enriched with beautiful craftsmanship and mosaics from the byzantine area in addition to Norman and Arab era styles.
-The mosaics present in the church were crafted with 2.4 tons of gold and are one of the most exorbitant mosaics in the world.
+The mosaic art present in the church were crafted with 2.4 tons of gold and are one of the most exorbitant mosaics in the world.
 Impressive, isn’t it?